openpaygo/metrics/API Specs.md

 All content exchanged with the API needs to be in JSON format as defined by RFC-8259.
 Date and datetimes needs exchanged must be in the format specified by ISO 8601 (compatible with RFC3339).
 The “content-type” header should be set to “application/json” or simply “json”.

 Alternatively, the content exchanged may be encoded using CBOR to reduce data usage, in which case the header “content-type” should be set to “application/cbor” or simply “cbor”.
-This should only be done if there are no intermediaries and the communication is done directly with the server.
+This can only be done if there are no intermediaries and the communication is done directly with the server.

 ### Data to be stored for each server